Scott Solomon: Cleveland Browns

 Solomon was signed to the Cleveland Browns' practice squad on November 18, 2014.
 He was promoted to the active roster on December 20, 2014.

-On October 14, 2015, Solomon was placed on injured reserve.
+On October 14, 2015, Solomon was placed on injured reserve after he injured his knee in a Week 2 game against the Baltimore Ravens.

 On April 4, Solomon signed with the Cleveland Browns as a restricted free agent.

 On May 2, 2016, Solomon was released.